wesavetheworld/scraper-4/README.md

 #Application design

 ###How to use it
-Every aspect of the app is controlled from command line by passing commands to the "router.php", like so:
+Every aspect of the app is controlled from command line by passing commands to "router.php", like so:

  ````
  php router.php bootstrap